 Some states review election systems for signs of intrusion

-There are 5 comments on the Indiana's NewsCenter story from 10 hrs ago, titled Some states review election systems for signs of intrusion.
-In it, Indiana's NewsCenter reports that:
+There are 5 comments on the WAFF-TV Huntsville story from 14 hrs ago, titled Some states review election systems for signs of intrusion.
+In it, WAFF-TV Huntsville reports that:

 FILE - In this June 6, 2013 file photo, the National Security Agency campus in Fort Meade, Md.
 Some U.S. states are reviewing their election systems for signs of intrusion after a leaked NSA report describes a h...
 RALEIGH, N.C. - Officials in some states are trying to figure out whether local election offices were targeted in an apparent effort by Russian military intelligence to hack into election software last fall.